templar-ajay/book-appointments-with-doctors/README.md

 ### 3. Configure Environment Variables

-Rename the `.env.sample` file to `.env` and add your MongoDB connection string and port number:
+copy the `.env.sample` file to `.env` and add your MongoDB connection string and port number:

 ```env
 PORT=3000